Open Ports, Protocols and Services Hardening

-Most GRC standards outline the need for security best practices to be implemented, supported by strong process and procedures.
+Most GRC standards outline the need for security best practices to be implemented, supported by strong processes and procedures.
 However, few if any provide any real detail on what is actually expected, recommended or proven to be effective.
 On the one hand, this generalized and non-prescriptive guidance is unavoidable since every organization is set-up differently.
-With varying levels of risk to consider, the appropriate level of cyber security defense measures and data protection will necessarily be different for everyone.
-However there is still a base-level of security practices that everyone should embrace and assimilate into their core IT operations, and this is where the CIS Critical Security Controls really prove their value.
+With varying levels of risk to consider, the appropriate level of cybersecurity defense measures and data protection will necessarily be different for everyone.
+However there is still a base-level of security practices that everyone should embrace and assimilate into their core IT operations, and this is where the CIS Controls really prove their value.

-The first six CIS Critical Controls (Basic) are the most critical to implement and manage.
-NNT’s products uniquely align with the requirements of these "Basic" controls by providing a suite of products that address each of the controls requirements
+The first six CIS Controls (Basic) are the most critical to implement and manage.
+NNT’s products uniquely align with the requirements of these "Basic" controls by providing a suite of products that address each of the controls' requirements.

-NNT rounds out its CIS Critical Controls value add by delivering additional functionality that augments Critical Controls 18 and 20.
+NNT rounds out its CIS Controls value add by delivering additional functionality that augments CIS Control 18 and 20.

 Speak to a consultant to learn how NNT automates the CIS Controls - Contact Us